shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 The best way to do so and experience the world as a reflection of your own inner world, I find it is much more *easier* if you're traveling solo.
-Eventually when you get a hang of solo travelling, you find other solo travellers along the way that you can travel with without getting distracted from your your own experiences.
+Eventually when you get a hang of solo travelling, you find other solo travellers along the way that you can travel with without getting distracted from your own experiences.

 ### People